Pilot programme seeks to align artisan training with industry needs

 “Quality standards and quantity targets are to be set for each trade, which are to be attained over the life span of the Centres of Specialisation Programme that will run to 2022.
 The selected colleges will be provided with resources to upgrade workshops and equipment to deliver the training effectively,” states Bird.

 Centres of specialisation will implement new trade qualifications registered on the National Qualifications Framework by the QCTO.
-These new qualifications have been developed to overcome the historical spread of uneven sector education and training authority (Seta) trade qualifications and provide one national standard for each trade that is easily understood in the labour market.
+These new qualifications have been developed to overcome the historical spread of uneven sector training authority (Seta) trade qualifications and provide one national standard for each trade that is easily understood in the labour market.

 “After the 13 trades were identified, we approached industries and their associations as key partners and were told that the skills the colleges produce do not meet industry norms.
 We approached all the industry associations to work with us to build the capacity of the colleges and accelerate how we produce these skills,” she says.